lmarch-76/lmarch-76.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the University of Cambridge supervised by Po-Ling Loh.
+I am a PhD student at the University of Cambridge supervised by <a href="https://www.dpmms.cam.ac.uk/~pll28/">Po-Ling Loh</a>.
 I finished Part III in Mathematics in 2024, focusing on Statistics.
 Before that, I did my undergraduate degree in mathematics at Imperial College London.
 My research interests are broadly in algorithmic stability and optimization.
 Specifically, I work on problems related to differential privacy and robustness.

 LM personal website
 ======